 Ling Meng grew up in Tianjin, China, where he received his first degree in architecture.
-He then won a series of scholarships to study at Japan’s most prestigious university, the University of Tokyo where he completed a Master degree in Urban Design, followed by a PhD in Urban Planning.
-Upon coming to Canada, Ling worked on commercial projects in Richmond, the Concord Pacific development on False Creek, and the master plan and architecture concept for the Killarney Community Centre before joining BTA in 1999.
+He then won a series of scholarships to study at Japan’s most prestigious university, the University of Tokyo where he completed a Master in Urban Design, followed by a PhD in Urban Planning.
+Upon coming to Canada, Ling worked on commercial projects in Richmond, the Concord Pacific Development on False Creek, and the Killarney Community Centre before joining BTA in 1999.
 Since then, Ling has been the lead urban designer integrating BTA’s projects into the urban fabric of their communities.
-These include Xiqu Centre in Hong Kong, Arena Stage in Washington DC, Arts Commons in Calgary, Simon Fraser University’s new Sustainable Energy and Environmental Engineering building, and the Binhai Performing Arts Centre in Tianjin, China.
-Ling also leads BTA’s planning work including the completed SAIT Polytechnic Campus Master Plan, the Trinity Uptown Plan in Fort Worth Texas, and the Surrey City Centre Master Plan.
-Ling is the project lead for much of BTA’s work in mainland China and led BTA as the Canadian G7 design team for the Shanghai Expo Master Plan Competition.
+These include Xiqu Centre in Hong Kong, Arena Stage in Washington DC, Arts Commons in Calgary, Simon Fraser University’s new Sustainable Energy and Environmental Engineering Building, and the Binhai Performing Arts Centre in Tianjin, China.
+Ling also leads BTA’s planning work including the completed SAIT Polytechnic Campus Master Plan, the Trinity Uptown Plan in Fort Worth, Texas, and the Surrey City Centre Master Plan.
+Ling heads BTA’s work in mainland China and led BTA as Canada’s G7 design team for the Shanghai Expo Master Plan Competition.

 - Francis YanDirector852 3727 2368Architect AIBC, MRAIC, OAA, RIBA, HKIA, LEED AP